cardanobay/cardano-node/README.md

 The current building script accepts both docker and buildah

-⚠️ Depending on your ~~battle~~ workstation, it can take from 5-60 minutes to build ⚠️
+⚠️ Depending on your ~~battlestation~~ workstation, it can take from 5-60 minutes to build ⚠️

 ```
 git clone https://github.com/cardanobay/cardano-node.git